The diagonal spread is one variation of option spread trading that has been used most effectively to adjust existing spread positions.

 But if the price action of the underlying falls away from the closer short strike price, you simply get to keep the overall credit received when you entered the position.

-XYZ shares are currently trading at $45 and you wish to construction a call diagonal spread position.
+A company or ETF's shares are currently trading at $45 and you wish to construction a call diagonal spread position.

 You receive an overall credit to your account of $3